andrei-akopian/TMPTSCH/README.md

 ## Credit

-A lot of the code was written with Weenote and Big references.
+A lot of the code was written with Weenote and Big as references.